keremoktar/keremoktar.github.io/docs/advice.md

 Talk to faculty to:
 - Get your name out there.
 Sometimes just being familiar with a name can allow it to stand out in a pile of applications.
 - Learn whether they are taking students.
-Not every professor takes on graduate students each year, and it can be a waste of an application to ask a professor who is not taking students that year.
+Not every professor takes on graduate students each year, and it can be a waste of your money and effort to apply to work with a professor who is not taking students that year.
 - Hear about what they are excited about.
 Sometimes a professor will want to pivot to a new research direction, and the only way to learn about that (and use it in your application) is to ask them directly what they are excited about.

 Talk to grad students to: